Cover of Are You Mad at Me?: How to Stop Focusing on What Others Think and Start Living for You

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Are You Mad at Me?: How to Stop Focusing on What Others Think and Start Living for You:
+The most popular highlights from Are You Mad at Me?: How to Stop Focusing on What Others Think and Start Living for You, saved by readers on Screvi.

 “This hypervigilance carries over into emotional monitoring, which means we’re constantly scanning other people’s emotional states to gauge what they may be feeling so that we can adapt.”